Snaatak-Infra-Titans/sprint-0/Applications/Java/Installation/Guide.md

 # Java JDK 21 Installation Guide (Ubuntu 24.04)

-## Introduction

-This guide provides a step-by-step approach to installing Java JDK 21 on Ubuntu 24.04.
-It is designed for beginners as well as developers who want a clean and reliable setup.
-The document focuses on using Ubuntu’s built-in package manager (APT), which is the simplest and most recommended method for installing Java.
-By following this guide, you will be able to install Java, configure environment variables, verify the installation, and manage different Java versions if required.

----

 ## Document Information

 | Author          | Created On | Version | L0 Reviewer  | L1 Reviewer  | L2 Reviewer     |